Missouri Route 118: Route description

 Route 118 begins at an intersection with Route 111 in Holt County, heading east on a two-lane undivided road.
 The route heads through agricultural areas with some trees, intersecting Route P. The road passes through the community of Bigelow, where it crosses BNSF Railway's Napier Subdivision.
 Past Bigelow, Route 118 curves northeast and passes Loess Bluffs National Wildlife Refuge on its south.
-The road reaches Mound City, where it comes to an interchange with I-29.
+The road reaches Mound City, where it comes to an interchange with Interstate 29 (I-29).
 A short distance later, Route 118 comes to its eastern terminus at US 59.